Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters: Results and Discussions

-\section{Compression performance}
+\subsection{Compression Performance}

+For all the ADTN's used in this work, we take the brick-wall structure, where all tensors are $(2 \times 2 \times 2 \times 2)$.
+The activation functions are taken as ReLU.
+The value of $Q$ is taken according to the size of the compressed tensor.
+We only vary the number of ADTN's ($N$) and the number of TN layers ($M$) in each ADTN in the compression of each NN layer.
+The specific values of $N$ and $M$ are given in the corresponding texts describing the results.

-In Table~\ref{tab:table1}, the green area shows the performance of ADTN with $M=1$ to compress linear layers in various NN's.
-High compression ratios $\rho = \mathcal{P}/P$ (with $P$ and $\mathcal{P}$ the numbers of parameters in the compressed NN layer(s) and in the ADTN(s), respectively) are achieved.
+In Table~\ref{tab:table1}, the green area shows the performance of ADTN with $M=1$ for compressing linear layers in various NN's.
+High compression ratios $\rho = \mathcal{P}/P$ (with $P$ and $\mathcal{P}$ the number of compressed parameters in the NN layer(s) and that of the ADTN(s), respectively) are achieved.

 Our first example is FC-2 formed by two linear layers, whose sizes are $(784 \times 256)$ and $(256 \times 10)$, respectively.
 We slice out $2^{17}$ parameters from the first linear layer and compress them in an ADTN with just 160 parameters.
 The testing accuracy on the MNIST dataset, which consisting of 60000 hand-written images of size $(28 \times 28)$~\cite{MNIST_web}, remains almost unchanged after compression.

-In more complex convolutional NN's (LeNet-5, AlexNet, and ZFNet), we chose to compress all linear layers except for the output layer.
+In more complicated convolutional NN's (LeNet-5, AlexNet, and ZFNet), we chose to compress all linear layers except for the output layer.
 This is because the number of parameters in the output layer is much smaller compared to other layers.
 For different datasets (MNIST, CIFAR-10, and CIFAR-100), we just accordingly alter the dimensions for the input and output of each NN, and keep other hyper-parameters unchanged.
 Note CIFAR-10 and CIFAR-100 contain totally 80 million everyday-life RGB images of size $(32 \times 32)$~\cite{CIFAR10}.

 The ADTN's with just hundreds of parameters manage to compress the linear layers whose numbers of parameters vary from $O(10^{3})$ to $O(10^{7})$, while the testing accuracy is not harmed by compression.
-Remarkably in compressing VGG-16, we use two ADTN's with in total 424 parameters to compress two linear layers with approximately $10^{7}$ parameters (whose dimensions are $(512 \times 4096)$ and $(4096 \times 4096)$, respectively), and meanwhile are able to increase the testing accuracy from $90.17\%$ to $91.74\%$.
+Remarkably in compressing VGG-16, we use two ADTN's with in total 424 parameters to compress two linear layers with approximately $10^{7}$ parameters (whose dimensions are $(512 \times 4096)$ and $(4096 \times 4096)$, respectively), and meanwhile are able to increase the testing accuracy from $90.17\%$ (baseline) to $91.74\%$.